 This is REAPER!
 (FIV+)

 Feline Leukemia is a very contagious virus so positive cats must not share space, food bowls or litter boxes with other non-positive cats and must be strictly indoor cats.
-The lifespan for most FeLv positive cats is much shorter (some only a few years) than non-positive cats.
-Stress should be kept to a minimum.
+The lifespan for most kittens born with the FeLv virus survive less than one year.
+Cats who contract it as adults can live much longer.
+Stress should be kept to a minimum, a nutritional diet is recommended and cats should be seen by a vet at any sign of illness.
 Any cat who goes outside should be vaccinated against this virus.

 Ready to adopt?